Val Saint Lambert Scintilla Table Lamp

 Manufacturer: Val Saint Lambert, Seraing, Belgium.

-Other versions: Made in several colours.
+Other versions: This Val Saint Lambert Scintilla table lamp exists in several colours.
 Sold with several different lampshades, but this one is presumably not the original.
+Lampshades were often changed over the years to make them look more modern.

 Val Saint Lambert